Cement Creek Redwood Forest facility upgrades

 What is being delivered as part of the Warburton Redwood Forest facility upgrades project?

-The project being delivered by Parks Victoria is set to provide additional car parking spaces, accessible toilets, visitor safety gates and shelters, and will also formalise sections of the existing trail network.
+The project being delivered by Parks Victoria will provide additional car parking spaces, accessible toilets, visitor safety gates and shelters, and will also formalise sections of the existing trail network.
 Melbourne Water is also delivering new boardwalks, viewing platforms, fencing and re-vegetation along Cement Creek and the Yarra River.

 Why are you upgrading the Redwood Forest?